 The fee for each attempt of the combined exams is $45.
 When you show up you must have a photo ID any other documents that the testing facility has asked you to bring.

-Each of the exams consist of one hundred fifty (150) questions.
+South Carolina Property, Casualty, Surety, and Marine Insurance Producer exam is consist of one hundred fifty (150) questions.
 You have one hundred sixty-five (165) minutes to complete each test.
 The minimum score required to pass is 70% correct answers.

 PSI Exams provides content outlines for each exam.
 Be sure to study them before you attempt the test: